-Consulting with a nutritionist or registered dietitian can be helpful to develop a diet that meets the patient’s individualized needs.
-Earlier determination of the cause of weight loss may provide a better result.
-If the weight loss is caused by difficulty in swallowing, nausea, vomiting, or mouth sores, it is imperative that the underlying causes are addressed.
+Consulting with a nutritionist or registered dietitian can be helpful in developing a diet that meets the patient’s individualized needs.
+Earlier determination of the cause of weight loss may provide a better outcome and overall better tolerability.
+If the weight loss is caused by difficulty in swallowing, nausea, vomiting, or mouth sores, the underlying causes must be addressed.
 Although patients might not feel like eating, it is important to keep up their energy and strength.
-Maintaining healthy nutrition while undergoing treatment can help boost the immune system and help the patient tolerate treatment.
+Maintaining healthy nutrition while undergoing treatment can help boost the immune system and help the patient better tolerate treatment.

 Respiratory Symptoms of Lung Cancer

 Cough is a very common symptom of lung cancer.
-Persistent cough may be an early symptom that may lead to a lung cancer diagnosis and may be a troubling symptom throughout the disease course, interfering with speech, eating, and sleeping.
+A persistent cough may be an early symptom that may lead to a lung cancer diagnosis and may be a troubling symptom throughout the disease course, interfering with speech, eating, and sleeping.
 Coughing is a natural response to irritation of the airways, and it is the body’s way of clearing out the airways to eliminate any foreign substance.
-Cough may be dry or productive.
+A cough may be dry or productive.
 Dry cough can be caused by allergies, inhalation of irritants, sore throat, asthma, or sinusitis.
-Productive cough, which is the coughing up of phlegm (mucus), is a result of chest congestion or excess fluid in the lungs, and may be caused by the common cold, pneumonia, flu, or bronchitis.
-It is important to note if the phlegm (mucus) is blood streaked (hemoptysis).
+Productive cough, which is the coughing up of phlegm (mucus), is a result of chest congestion or excess fluid in lungs, and may be caused by the common cold, pneumonia, flu, or bronchitis.
+It is important to note if the phlegm (mucus) is blood-streaked (hemoptysis).
 While hemoptysis is common in lung cancer, the frequency and quantity of blood should be communicated to the treatment team to determine its acute or chronic nature.

 Difficulty Breathing (Dyspnea)

 Causes of dyspnea include infection, accumulation of fluid in or around the lungs (pleural effusion), or recent surgery.
 It is important to discuss the onset of these symptoms with a member of the healthcare team.
 The treatments may vary and could include supplemental oxygen or prescribed medications such as steroids or bronchodilators.
-If dyspnea is related to a pleural effusion, surgery (pleurodesis) may be an option to remove the excess fluid.
-Approximately 50% to 70% patients with a pleural effusion experience dyspnea.
+Evidence based pharmacological management of dyspnea also includes the use of systemic opioids in addition to non-pharmacological interventions to help breathing efficiency and capacity.
+These techniques include breathing from the diaphragm, positioning, pacing techniques.
+Research has shown that teaching patients breathing retraining in combination with psychosocial or behavioral interventions to address the associated and related anxiety has been successful.16 If dyspnea is related to a pleural effusion, surgery (pleurodesis) may be an option to remove the excess fluid.
+Approximately 50% to 70% of patients with a pleural effusion experience dyspnea.
 Recent studies show that pharmacological interventions such as opioids may provide relief for patients.
 Self-help strategies can be helpful, including; controlled breathing, coping skill training, focused abdominal breathing, meditation, and relaxation techniques.

 Other Symptoms of Lung Cancer